Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What do dreamers do?
-Shape the future.
-Or, as Eleanor Roosevelt said, "The future belongs to those who believe in the beauty of their dreams."
-This quote encourages us to believe in the potential of our dreams, and to have the courage to pursue them.
-It is an important reminder that we have the power to create the future we want, and that our dreams have the potential to become a reality.
-By believing in our dreams, we can take steps to make them happen and ultimately shape our own futures.
+What takes more effort to do, great things or commanding them?
+Commanding them.
+Or, as Friedrich Nietzsche said, “To do great things is difficult; but to command great things is more difficult.”
+This emphasizes the challenge of leading, rather than being led, and the importance of taking initiative and demonstrating strong leadership.
+This quote is important to me, as a personal trainer and self-help guru, because inspiring others to reach their potential requires a great deal of guidance, determination and hard work.

 <!-- </quote> -->